FORA Capital LLC Increases Stake in Baxter International Inc. (NYSE:BAX)

 Analysts Set New Price Targets

 A number of research analysts have weighed in on BAX shares.
-StockNews.com assumed coverage on Baxter International in a report on Wednesday, October 12th.
-They set a “hold” rating for the company.
-Barclays assumed coverage on Baxter International in a research report on Monday, October 17th.
-They set an “overweight” rating and a $64.00 price target for the company.
-Morgan Stanley dropped their price target on Baxter International from $72.00 to $70.00 and set an “overweight” rating for the company in a research report on Tuesday, October 11th.
-Wells Fargo & Company dropped their price target on Baxter International from $63.00 to $59.00 and set an “equal weight” rating for the company in a research report on Friday, October 28th.
-Finally, TheStreet downgraded Baxter International from a “c” rating to a “d+” rating in a research report on Thursday, October 27th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and eight have issued a buy rating to the company.
-According to MarketBeat.com, Baxter International presently has a consensus rating of “Moderate Buy” and an average target price of $71.00.
+Barclays started coverage on Baxter International in a report on Monday, October 17th.
+They set an “overweight” rating and a $64.00 target price for the company.
+Citigroup dropped their price target on Baxter International from $74.00 to $70.00 in a research report on Wednesday, October 5th.
+KeyCorp dropped their price target on Baxter International from $77.00 to $73.00 and set an “overweight” rating for the company in a research report on Friday, October 28th.
+TheStreet downgraded Baxter International from a “c” rating to a “d+” rating in a research report on Thursday, October 27th.
+Finally, Deutsche Bank Aktiengesellschaft dropped their price target on Baxter International from $99.00 to $69.00 in a research report on Friday, July 29th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and eight have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Baxter International presently has a consensus rating of “Moderate Buy” and a consensus price target of $71.00.

 Baxter International Inc, through its subsidiaries, develops and provides a portfolio of healthcare products worldwide.
 The company offers peritoneal dialysis and hemodialysis, and additional dialysis therapies and services; intravenous therapies, infusion pumps, administration sets, and drug reconstitution devices; remixed and oncology drug platforms, inhaled anesthesia and critical care products and pharmacy compounding services; parenteral nutrition therapies and related products; biological products and medical devices used in surgical procedures for hemostasis, tissue sealing and adhesion prevention; and continuous renal replacement therapies and other organ support therapies focused in the intensive care unit.